sunfishcode/origin/example-crates/tiny/README.md

 together with data.
 Ordinarily, having read-only code is a very good thing, but making them writable can save a few bytes.

-The `-n` and `-N` flags dont actally help our example here, but they can save some code size in larger programs.
+The `-n` and `-N` flags dont actually help our example here, but they can save some code size in larger programs.

 > `--build-id=none`